 Almost exactly on par with Zellweger is her counterpart Catherine Zeta Jones as Velma Kelly.
 She can't be described as anything else other than a pure hellion.
-Having killed her sister for sleeping with her husband, Zeta-Jones portrays a punny unstoppable vixen not to spar against in tap shoes or relationships.
-The chemistry between Zellweger and Zeta-Jones is rarely matched on-screened today.
-Their performances radiate spiteful energy and thriving competitiveness as their characters battle to snag the bigger headlines and their "hard-earned" freedom.
+Having killed her sister for sleeping with her husband, Zeta-Jones portrays an unstoppable vixen who can't be beat in tap numbers or bloodthirsty justice for herself.

 In hindsight for Oscar seasons of yesteryear, it's easy to look back and figure out or know exactly which awards should have gone to other movies.
 Personally I'm not going to propose that Chicago deserved all the Oscar statuettes it earned.
 On the contrary, I think the spotlight that was shown was a bit too bright.

-Besides the music and performances the most addictive characteristic of the film is the aggressive ambience.
+Besides the music and performances the most addictive characteristic of the film is the aggressive ambiance.
 When the movie kicks off with Velma Kelly crooning to All That Jazz by herself (a performance she would've normally done with her sister), the vitality doesn't stop.
 Almost every track is worth listening to repeatedly.
 From Zellweger's incomplete ode to her husband Amos (Funny Honey), and Flynn's tap dance around a witness, selecting my favorite routine is almost impossible.
 Listening to the soundtrack on its own inspires me to watch the movie and vice versa.
 I can't do one without the other.
 For me, Chicago doesn't seem to strike as many sour notes.